Skip to main content

 • Code of Ethics for Professional Accountants

 Various aspects of the IESBA Code of Ethics have been incorporated into the Law on Audit Services as amended in July 2019.
 Under the Law, certified auditors must abide by the IESBA Code of Ethics, as translated by the Latvian Association of Certified Auditors (LACA) and are bound by stringent independence rules.
-The 2022 International Code of Ethics is the latest version translated for application.
+The 2023 Handbook of The International Code of Ethics for Professional Accountants is the latest version translated for application.

 Current Status: Adopted